domapic/domapic-base/README.md

 For further info, please read the [*domapic-service*] or the [*domapic-plugin*] packages docs.

 > NOTE: Read the documentation of each package before install it.
 This is only a general guide valid for packages developed using the *domapic-service* or *domapic-plugin* base.

+## Logs
+___

+You can display logs using the [CLI logs command](#cli-cheatsheet).

+Logs are also available in files:

+* ~/.domapic/SERVERNAME.pm2.logs
+  * Stored with ANSI colors, for CLI and HMTL purposes.
+  * Only available if the process has been started using the CLI start command.
+  * To avoid this file increasing without limits, install [pm2-logrotate](https://github.com/pm2-hive/pm2-logrotate)

+* ~/.domapic/SERVERNAME.DATE.logs
+  * Stored in plain format, without ANSI colors.
+  * This file rotates every day.
+  * Only log files for last 10 days are kept.

+## Suggested uses
+___

+You can install Domapic services in your machine, in your server, in a Raspberry pi, inside or outside your local network... and set them all to use the same controller (installed locally or remote, as well).
+Then, you can program your own AUTOMATISMs using the controller API, or using a domapic UI plugin, or even using Homekit plugin, Slack plugin, IFTT plugin or whatever other domapic plugin.
+You will receive notifications when the services STATES change, or you cand send ACTIONS to any service, through the controller API, interfaces, or plugins.

+* When there is an event called "holidays" in google calendar, shut down the heating and all the lights.
+Simulate my presence with lights and blinds movements.
+Start the heating automatically 3 hours before the event finish.
+* At the sunset, light on your garden lights only when you are out, sutdown automatically if you go inside.
+* Say "Siri, open the car door" -> Will open the fence, the garage door, and switch on the lights if it is night.
+* Send a message to a Slack channel, and an sms to my phone when someone enter to the house and I´m not inside.
+Start recording the webcams.
+* Switch on the automatic watering if it doesn´t rain for more than 3 days.
+* Send me an sms if the electric supply goes out for more than 1 hour.
+* Restart the router if internet connection has shut down.
+Send me an sms if it doesn't come back.
+* Switch off all lights sending a message through Slack.
+* Turn red a Hue bulb when a code repository build has failed.

+If it does not exists, develop your own plugin or service, and publish it with the suffix "domapic-service", or "domapic-plugin".

+**Summarizing...
+Control and make interact together Homekit, gadgets from any home automation provider, cloud services, social network services, chat services, IFTT, local softwares, your own developed gadgets or bots... whatever you can imagine.**

 ## Why?
 ___